nesanter/recipes/md/chili-cheese-fries.md

  5. A few minutes before fries come out, mix evap milk and cheese and heat until thickened.
 Combine with chili in pan, folding together.

- 6. Serve on friest with a dollop of sour cream.
+ 6. Serve on fries with a dollop of sour cream.